 - About Us

-Ben & Kimberly Carpenter; 2016 EAS Master Beekeepers, Owners of Hungry Bear Farms in Middlesex, NY.
+Ben & Kimberly Carpenter; 2016 EAS Master Beekeepers, Owners of Hungry Bear Farms, Ross Rounds & Finger Lakes Bee Company, LLC in NY & FL.

 We began our hobby farm in 2008 located in the beautiful Finger Lakes of NY State.
 Just off Canandaigua Lake, we are in the valley nestled at the base of a hill surrounded by woods and wildlife.
 My husband Ben and I both share a love of nature and being outside.
 We saw an ad in the local newspaper that winter for a Beginner Beekeeping Class as well as a Maple Syrup Workshop.
 Ben wanted to do Maple Syrup and I wanted to do Beekeeping, so we compromised and did both!
 Little did we know where this journey would take us.
 We both share a love of nature so starting our own hobby farm was a pretty easy decision.
 Being newly married and new home owners we got ourselves a small flock of laying hens, some ducks, turkeys, and rabbits and eventually a cow.
 We also got our two German Shepherds that go everywhere with us; to conferences, events, our store and even to the apiary.